ajay2005k/comp_vision/README.md

 # Fashion MNIST Image Classification using TensorFlow

-This repository contains code for training a neural network model using TensorFlow to classify images from the Fashion MNIST dataset.
+This repository contains code for training a neural network model using TensorFlow to classify images from the Fashion MNIST dataset./n
 The Fashion MNIST dataset consists of grayscale images of fashion items belonging to 10 different categories.

-Prerequisites
+Prerequisites/n
-Make sure you have the following installed:
+Make sure you have the following installed:/n

-Python 3.x
+Python 3.x/n
-TensorFlow
+TensorFlow/n
-Matplotlib
+Matplotlib/n
-You can install the required dependencies using pip:
+You can install the required dependencies using pip:/n

 Copy code
 pip install tensorflow matplotlib